 Goa Tourism website indicates that you can camp inside the sanctuary if you want to, though you would be pretty much on your own.
 I think a good birding trail can be followed post monsoons in the forest.
 I remember a Goa forest officer’s presentation on birds of Goa and lots of them were from Cotigao.
 He also mentioned some sacred groves in the forest.
 I think I sighted one but I am not sure if it is one, so would write about it only after I have validated it.
 There are villages inside the sanctuary making it a very living place from the human population perspective.

 It is a perfect day outing for tourists staying in southern beaches like Palolem and Agonda.
-There is public transport that takes you quite close to the sanctuary though it is quite sparse.
-Unless you are willing to walk 25-30 km’s, you would need your own transport.
+There is a public transport that takes you quite close to the sanctuary though it is quite sparse.
+Unless you are willing to walk 25-30 KM’s, you would need your own transport.